Back to articles list Articles Cookbook

 What Is a LEFT OUTER JOIN?

-A LEFT JOIN, or LEFT OUTER JOIN, is a type of join that outputs all rows from the left table and the matching rows from the right table.
+A LEFT OUTER JOIN is a method of combining tables that returns all rows from the first (left) table and the matching rows from the right table.
+A LEFT OUTER JOIN is also called LEFT JOIN.

 What’s the Difference Between LEFT OUTER JOIN and LEFT JOIN?